Knetic/wisk/README.md

 ###How do I make skeletons?

 `wisk` accepts any path as a possible skeleton, just make a folder anywhere and `wisk` will use it.
-However, this makes it a little hard to share skeletons.
-So `wisk` also accepts a \*.tar.gz archive.
-Like so;

-    wisk ./skeleton.tar.gz ./cool_project

 ###How do I know what parameters a skeleton accepts?